JMarple/BNS_2017/README.md

  - Striker2 (aka Lawnmower) is the skills robot for BNS
  - Tether is the match tether bot for BNS
- - Tallywaker is the match robot for BNS2
+ - Tallywacker is the match robot for BNS2

  Notes:
  - 2017 Robot Skills World Champions (52 PSC, 57 DSC)